3lpsy/boucan-deploy/packer/README.md

 # Packer

-This directory contains the necessary configurations to build an AMI pre-baked with BountyDNS.
+This directory contains the necessary configurations to build an AMI pre-baked with Boucan.

 **Note: running the build will destroy any other AMIs that have the same name.
 You can increment the "version" variable to create duplicates.**